jlevente/MiamiOSM-buildings/README.md

 ## Prerequisites

+Python 2.7.

 Install `PostgreSQL` with `PostGIS` on your system.
 You can find some help [here](http://wiki.openstreetmap.org/wiki/PostGIS/Installation#).

-You will also need the [`psycopg2`](http://initd.org/psycopg/docs/install.html#install-from-package) python package.
+You will also need the [`psycopg2`](http://initd.org/psycopg/docs/install.html#install-from-package) and `requests` python packages.

-~~Install osmosis with `apt-get install osmosis` on Ubuntu/Debian (other platforms see http://wiki.openstreetmap.org/wiki/Osmosis/Installation).~~
+Install osmosis with `apt-get install osmosis` on Ubuntu/Debian (other platforms see http://wiki.openstreetmap.org/wiki/Osmosis/Installation).

 Install `GDAL/OGR` for your system.
 Used for importing shapefiles to Postgres with `ogr2ogr`.

+PLUS `osmconvert`, `ogr2osm`, ...

 ## Data preparation [Under Construction]